How Our Supply Traffic Filter Uses Machine Learning

 For our Supply Traffic Filter challenge, our goal was to classify the “no-bid” auctions before they happen, making it a classification problem.
 Interestingly, however, our research team ended up choosing a regression model.
 We want to filter traffic by a dynamic amount based on load.
 If our exchange nodes are heavily overloaded, we need more aggressive filtering to keep them operational and performant.
 Using the regression model, the model scores each auction’s predicted relevance to our buyers.
 Based on this score, our servers can dynamically filter traffic proportionally to server active volume.

 In supervised learning, there are many widely used learning algorithms.
-When picking one, it is important that we have a good understanding of feature characteristics and the pros and cons of each algorithm.
+When picking one, it is important that we have a good understanding of feature characteristics and pros/cons of each algorithm.

 The next step is to look at our dataset and find the algorithm that is best suited to it.
 It is not enough to just look at the pros and cons.

-For example, Index transacts hundreds of billions of auctions every day, which means we can eliminate the support vector machine and k-nearest neighbor algorithms as they are slow to train with large datasets.
+For example, IX transacts tens of billions of auctions every day, which means ‘Support Vector Machine’ and ‘K-Nearest Neighbor’ can be eliminated.
+These algorithms are slow to train with large datasets.
 Next, many of the features in our dataset were categorical, and therefore non-linear.
-This allowed our research team to eliminate the logistic regression algorithm (optimized for linear datasets).
-Lastly, we wanted an algorithm that was easy to explain, which eliminated the neural network algorithm.
-This left us a single learning algorithm choice: decision tree.
+This allowed our research team to eliminate the ‘Logistic Regression’ algorithm (optimised for linear datasets).
+Lastly, we wanted an algorithm that was easy to explain, eliminating ‘Neural Network.’
+This left us a single learning algorithm choice: Decision Tree.

 If you followed along until this step, you now have the features and learning algorithm required to train a model!
 ML engineers spend much of their time cleaning up the features and finding the right training algorithm.
 With that out of the way, we can get to work training and testing the model.

-Prior to training a model, we need to split the datasets into three different groups: training, validating, and testing.
-This is so that we can generalize the model and collect unbiased performance scores.
+Prior to training a model, we need to split the datasets into 3 different groups: training, validating, and testing.
+This is so that we can generalise the model and collect unbiased performance scores.
 A common split is for 70% of the dataset to be used for training, 15% for validation, and the remaining 15% for testing.

-The next step is training and optimizing the model to maximize performance.
-Model performance can vary depending on something called hyperparameters.
-The learning algorithm defines the high-level learning style, whereas the hyperparameters define the details of how the model should learn.
-At Index, we used the decision tree model which happens to have a risk of overfitting.
-Tuning these hyperparameters allows us to reduce statistical noise while maintaining the model’s ability to follow the statistical trends in the data.
-The key hyperparameters for decision tree are:
+The next step is training and optimising the model to maximise performance.
+Model performance can vary depending on something called hyper-parameters.
+The learning algorithm defines the high-level learning style, whereas the hyper-parameters define the details of how the model should learn.
+At IX, we used the ‘Decision Tree’ model which happens to have a risk of “overfitting.”
+Tuning these hyper-parameters allows us to reduce statistical noise while maintaining the model’s ability to follow the statistical trends in the data.
+The key hyper-parameters for Decision Tree are:

-- Minimum leaf samples: If the minimum number of samples within a leaf node is too low, then the model becomes overfitted (where the model memorized the training data including noises).
-Too high, and the model becomes underfitted (where the model failed to capture the underlying trend of the training data).
+- Minimum leaf samples: Minimum number of samples within a leaf node.
+Too low and the model becomes overfitted (where the model memorised the training data including noises).
+Too high and the model becomes underfitted (where the model failed to capture the underlying trend of the training data).

 - Maximum depth: This sets the maximum depth of the decision tree.
 It prevents the tree from branching further if the depth reaches this value.
-If the maximum depth is too high, the model will become overfitted and if it is too low, then the model becomes underfitted.
+Too high and the model will become overfitted.
+Too low and the model becomes underfitted.

-We now have a trained model that best generalizes the training and validation datasets—so it’s time for a test.
-For Supply Traffic Filter, as we wanted to filter out as many no-bid auctions as possible without losing predictive power, we used two KPIs to measure model performance:
+We now have a trained model that best generalises the training and validation datasets – so it’s time for a test.
+For Supply Traffic Filter, as we wanted to filter out as many no-bid auctions as possible without losing predictive power, we used 2 KPIs to measure model performance:

-- Auction reduction rate (predicted condition negative rate): This is the percentage of auctions the model is dropping, or the server resource savings we can expect.
+- Auction Reduction Rate (Predicted Condition Negative Rate): Percentage of auctions the model is dropping, i.e. the server resource savings we can expect.

 Now, depending on the market, the characteristics of the data can rapidly change over time.
 What is valuable today may become non-valuable tomorrow, and vice-versa.
 ML engineers must always define the retraining frequency, especially if training is done in batches on offline servers.
 If a model’s predictive power decreases rapidly, we recommend dropping features that are sensitive to market changes.

-We have now built a model with great predictive power that generalizes well to the data.
+We have built a model with great predictive power and generalises well to the data.
 We are steps away from enabling it in production.

-First we need to build a pipeline to collect unbiased training data.
-Once live in production, we want to prevent the model from biasing the training data (or the erroneous assumptions), so this data should be independent from the effects of the model.
-In the Supply Traffic Filter project, the outcome of auctions will depend on the prediction once the model starts to filter auctions.
-To remove training bias, we created a separate pipeline that bypasses our filtering process.
+First is building a pipeline to collect unbiased training data.
+Once live in production, we want to prevent the model from biasing the training data (i.e. erroneous assumptions), so this data should be independent from the effects of the model.
+In the Supply Traffic Filter project, the outcome of auctions will depend on the prediction once the model starts to filter auctions; to remove training bias, we created a separate pipeline that bypasses our filtering process.
 The bypassed auctions are then used for training new, future models.

 Lastly, we need to monitor model performance in real time.
 A sudden event can, for instance, trigger a market shift.
 When this happens, a new model may need to be redeployed on short notice.
-We use the bypassed auction traffic to monitor model performance in real time.
-This allows us to track model degradation and take immediate action if we see unexpected or problematic behavior.
+IX uses the bypassed auction traffic to monitor model performance in real time.
+This allows us to track model degradation and take immediate action if we see unexpected or problematic behaviour.

 Congratulations, you’re operational!

-While there is much work involved, implementing the right machine learning development process, means you can benefit from your own data in new ways.
-Machine learning is—and continues to be—a high priority for our engineers at Index and we encourage you to spearhead new ML projects yourself!
+While there is much work involved, with the right machine learning development process, many can benefit from their own data in new ways.
+Machine learning is and continues to be a high priority for our engineers at IX and we encourage those who have taken the time to read this blog to spearhead new ML projects themselves!

 Looking for your next challenge?
 Come join an engineering team that is constantly tackling complex challenges at a massive scale.Back to blog